Introducing four crucial steps to earn loyalty, win repeat business and drive growth

 We reckon you’d be wrong.
-Much like warehouse layout, here again with overall ordering experience, looks aren't everything.
+Much like warehouse layout, here again with the overall ordering experience, looks aren’t everything.

 Waiting for your order

-Those painstaking, torturous 1-5 business days between hitting “buy” on the site and opening your order by the front door mat are the ultimate battleground when it comes to customer satisfaction, retention, and relieving volume on your support teams.
+Those painstaking, torturous 1-5 business days between hitting “buy” on the site and opening your order by the front door mat are the ultimate battleground when it comes to customer satisfaction, retention, and relieving pressure on your support teams.